yocontra/node-gdal-next/README.md

         * `gdal.Geometry.fromGeoJson` now throws an `Error` on error instead of simply returning a null geometry
     - Starting with 3.3
         * Drop support for linking against a shared GDAL 1.x library
-        * Drop support for Ubuntu 16.04 and equivalent, Ubuntu 18.04 is the new baseline target
         * Drop support for Node.js 10.x and 15.x
         * `gdal.DatasetBands.get{Async}()` now throws an `Error` if an invalid band is requested instead of returning a null object
         * `gdal.DatasetLayers.get{Async}()` now throws an `Error` if an invalid layer is requested instead of returning a null object